PhosphorLang/PhosphorCompiler/README.md

 2. Parser (Frontend)
     - Converts a token list into a syntax tree by syntactical analysis.
 3. Connector (Frontend)
-    - Converts a syntax tree into an semantic tree by semantic analysis.
+    - Converts a syntax tree into a semantic tree by semantic analysis.
 4. Lowerer (Middleend)
     - Lowers complex semantic nodes into simpler ones (e.g. if/else into multiple gotos and labels).
 5. Transpiler (Backend)